urschrei/pyzotero/doc/index.rst

 Installation
 ============
-Using `pip <http://www.pip-installer.org/en/latest/index.html>`_: ``pip install pyzotero`` As of v1.0.0, Pyzotero is also available as a wheel.
+Using `pip <http://www.pip-installer.org/en/latest/index.html>`_: ``pip install pyzotero``

 From a local clone, if you wish to install Pyzotero from a specific branch: